Originally published July 17, 2019, updated for August 2025.

 No battery lasts forever.
 If you’ve had your laptop for a couple years, there’s a good chance the battery doesn’t last as long as it used to.
-Here’s how to check your battery’s long-term health in Windows and macOS.
+Here’s how to check your battery’s long-term health in Windows, macOS, ChromeOS and Linux.

 Check Your Battery Health in Windows